Learn more about how we treat chronic pain & symptoms.

-All of these terms are basically equivalents, and mean that the pain or other symptoms one is experiencing are caused and amplified by psychological processes and are not due to disease or structural damage in the body1.
-What occurs is the brain misinterprets safe signals from the body as if they are dangerous, due to a person being stuck in a state of survival, and as a result produces pain or other symptoms2.
-The factor that drives the pain to be created, amplified, and maintained is when our brain and nervous system are in a prolonged state of danger or survival.
-It is important to note that the pain or other symptoms are real and occur in the brain3.
+• Neuroplastic symptoms can be defined as pain or other symptoms caused and amplified by brain and nervous system processes and are not due to disease or structural damage in the body1.
+What occurs is that the brain and nervous system become sensitized due to a person being stuck in a state of dysregulation, and as a result, the brain produces pain or other symptoms2.
+The factor that drives the symptoms to be created, amplified, and maintained is when our brain and nervous system are in a prolonged state of danger.
+It is important to note that neuroplastic pain or other symptoms are very real and occur in the brain3.
+Our clinic specializes in helping clients effectively treat symptoms that are fully or partially neuroplastic.

-• Belief the body is permanently damaged or flawed
+• Belief that the body is permanently damaged or flawed

-• Responding to our pain or symptoms with fear, worry, frustration, despair, grief, or anger
+• Responding to pain/symptoms with worry, frustration, grief, or despair

-• High-alert behaviours such as perfectionism, people-pleasing, placing pressure on ourselves, excessive control, self-criticism, worrying, and/or obsessive thinking
+• High-stress habits like perfectionism, people-pleasing, excessive control, self-criticism, and/or obsessive thinking

 • Social and environmental factors that create a sense of danger